otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-windows-forms-application.md

 ![](../resources/img/07/03-image.png)

-This is a list of all the **Events** – things the user can do (or the program can do) – that the `Button` control understands.
+This is a list of all the **Events** – things the user can do (or the application can do) – that the `Button` control understands.
 For each of these events, you can specify some **C#** code that should be executed if the event occurs.
 For example, the `Button` understands the `Click` event.
 Whatever code you assign to that event (we'll see how to do this in a moment), will be executed when the user clicks on the `Button`.
 The `Button` also has a `MouseHover` event.
 This event occurs when the user passes the mouse over the `Button`.
 The `DragDrop` event occurs when the user drags the `Button` on the screen.
 And so forth.

 Until you write code for any event, nothing happens when the event occurs.
 For example, if you haven't assigned any code to the `Click` event, the user can click on the `Button` as much as he likes, and it has no effect.
 You saw this happen above.